IT'S MORE TO US, IT'S PERSONAL

 There are a variety of reasons why the SSA might deny an SSDI or SSI claim.
 Understanding how to avoid a denial can help you navigate both the initial application and appeals process more effectively and increase your chances of a successful claim.

-If you have been denied for any reason, including any not listed above, don’t hesitate to contact our social security lawyers.
-If you’re struggling with the painful physical and financial effects of a disability and need help submitting an application or contesting your rejected claim, we will make it our priority to address your concerns and protect your rights - all the way to the courtroom, if necessary.
+If you have been denied for any reason, including any not listed above, don’t hesitate to contact a disability attorney at Wettermark Keith.
+If you’re struggling with the painful physical and financial effects of a disability and need help contesting your rejected claim, our dedicated attorneys will make it their priority to address your concerns and protect your rights - all the way to the courtroom, if necessary.

 We realize that this process can be both exhausting and isolating.
 Our attorneys seek to offer you emotional support as well as legal guidance.
 They’re here to listen to your concerns, answer your questions, and let you know you’re not alone in this struggle.
-We know that it takes courage and determination to fight against both the challenges of a disability and the might of the SSA, and we are prepared to work tirelessly on your behalf.
+We know that it takes courage and determination to fight against both the challenges of a disability and the might of the SSA, and our attorneys are prepared to work tirelessly on your behalf.
 From your initial application to the ALJ hearing or appeals council review, your social security disability lawyer will advocate for your needs until you receive the benefits you deserve.
-Contact our team today at (877) 715-9300 for a free consultation.
+Contact a Wettermark Keith lawyer today at (877) 715-9300 for a free consultation.

 How Do I Apply for Disability Benefits?